WEST VIRGINIA STATE POLICE

 The Laboratory is composed of seven specialized sections that provide the following services:

-- Analysis, identification and quantification of ethyl alcohol, suspected alcoholic beverages, and blood alcohol content level.
+- Analysis, identification, and quantification of ethyl alcohol, suspected alcoholic beverages, and blood alcohol content level.
 Analysis of urine and blood specimens for the presence of drugs (Toxicology Section).

-- Analysis of biological materials (Biochemistry Section).
+- Analysis of biological material on items of evidence (Biology/ Processing Section).

-- Analysis, comparison, evaluation and verification of friction ridge skin impressions (Latent Prints Section).
+- Analysis, comparison, evaluation, and verification of friction ridge skin impressions (Latent Prints Section).

 - Identification and comparison of tool marks, firearms comparisons, and distance determinations.
 Analysis of obliterated marks, fractured, cut, torn items, and impressions (Firearm/Toolmark Section).